3 Lessons I Learned In My First Year of Reading Only Black Authors

-While some of my friends wanted to tell me I was becoming obsessed with blackness and oppression, this process gave me the language to speak to my feelings.
+While some of my friends wanted to tell me I was becoming obsessed with Blackness and oppression, this process gave me the language to speak to how I was my feeling.
 I became closer with my husband and children because I could finally express the nuance of my life.
 I discovered authors I had never heard of and changed my reading habits.
-I met with writers looking for an outlet to continue creating and learned some of the most upsetting statistics about publishing and people of color.
+I met with writers looking for an outlet to continue creating and learned some of the most upsetting statistics about publishing and People of Color.

 The places described in these books felt more like home than my apartment.
-Books filled with black souls felt more real than the Los Angeles street lived on.
-I made friends though these reading lists and see the value it brought to my life.
+Books filled with Black souls felt more real than the Los Angeles street I lived on.
+I made friends though these reading lists and can see the value it brought to my life.
 I want my kids to know these characters and love them the way I do.
 Reading for fun became equal to reading for knowledge and I started to feel whole again.

 I Found Humanity

-Reading Black authors and writing these reviews became one aspect of this larger movement.
-Some of us are holding back the violence, some of us are feeding the children, and some of us are spreading our history and knowledge so those coming up behind us know what we're all fighting for.
+Reading Black authors and writing these reviews became one aspect of this massive movement.
+Some of us are holding back the violence, some of us are feeding the children, and some of us are sharing our history and knowledge so those coming up behind us know what we're all fighting for.

 Unexpected changes uprooted my life at the end of 2016 and I hope I'm ready to take on this new role.
-I decided to take all I've learned from my first year of black books and grow this movement exponentially.
-I'm now in the business of black books, authors of the color, and spreading the good news.
+I decided to take all I've learned from my first year of Black books and grow this movement exponentially.
+I'm now in the business of Black books, Authors of Color, and spreading the good news.

 I hope that you join my community and find it's also a celebration of you.
-Of your blackness, of your lives, and of your hearts.
+Of your Blackness, of your lives, and of your hearts.